AOSDP/dark-klar/README.md

 [![Sputnik](https://sputnik.ci/conf/badge)](https://sputnik.ci/app#/builds/mozilla-mobile/focus-android)

 _Browse like no one’s watching.
-The new Firefox Focus automatically blocks a wide range of online trackers — from the moment you launch it to the second you leave it.
+The new Dark Focus automatically blocks a wide range of online trackers — from the moment you launch it to the second you leave it.
 Easily erase your history, passwords and cookies, so you won’t get followed by things like unwanted ads._

-Firefox Focus provides automatic ad blocking and tracking protection on an easy-to-use private browser.
+Dark Focus provides automatic ad blocking and tracking protection on an easy-to-use private browser.

 <a href="https://play.google.com/store/apps/details?id=org.mozilla.focus" target="_blank"><img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" alt="Get it on Google Play" height="90"/></a>